 The University of South Florida (USF) seeks to raise awareness of current student loan, debt, and hiring issues, and to develop a peer-to-peer advising system.
-The program will be focused on individual financial planning as well as on refining the University of South Florida’s cost-of-attendance calculator such that the various costs charged by the university, predominantly tuition and the range of fees assessed students, are substantially more transparent.
+The program focuses on individual financial planning as well as on refining the University of South Florida’s cost-of-attendance calculator such that the various costs charged by the university, predominantly tuition and the range of fees assessed students, are substantially more transparent.

 Project plan and activities:

-These services will be offered to all students, but will especially focus on several subgroups, including undergraduate students considering graduate school, students who are full fee paying and funding their own education, students who have been impacted by the limitations of ‘Satisfactory Academic Progress’ on receiving continued federal student loan support, and GAs who are receiving stipends, tuition waivers, and health insurance but also have a debt load.
+These services are offered to all students, but especially focus on several subgroups, including undergraduate students considering graduate school, students who are full fee paying and funding their own education, students who have been impacted by the limitations of ‘Satisfactory Academic Progress’ on receiving continued federal student loan support, and GAs who are receiving stipends, tuition waivers, and health insurance but also have a debt load.

 As the national advocate for graduate education, CGS serves as a resource for policymakers and others on issues concerning graduate education, research, and scholarship.
 Based in Washington, DC, the organization provides its members with regular updates and analyses of legislative and regulatory proposals and policies that affect graduate education.